TercioOfParma/pdfminer/README.md

 Monumenta Germaniae Historica.
 The adjustments are expected to be of little use for a wider audience.

+This has been forked for the sake of my PDF to LaTex Mathematical Extractor Project, as this possesses the tools necessary to extract subscripts and superscripts.

 In a later step the adjustments made in the PDFMiner.six project were merged into this project to ensure Python 2+3 compatibility.